Adam J. Frank

 • Nineteenth- and twentieth-century American literature, media, and poetics

-• Theories and histories of affect and object-relations theory
+• Affect and object-relations theory

 • Sound/radio studies

-• Science and technology studies
+• Feminist science and technology studies

 Research networks: